New

 This book offers an easy to read introduction to post-Keynesian economics,

-showing that there is an alternative to neoclassical economics and its
+showing that there is an alternative to neoclassical economics and its free-market

-that are entirely different from those of received wisdom with regards to
+are entirely different from those of received wisdom with regards to

 employment, output growth, inflation and monetary theory.
 For instance, the